zhangying9128/RRM/IWSLT/README.md

 ### Training
 You can train LocalJoint+RRM or Transformer+RRM with the following scripts on a GPU.
-Please edit '--device-id ' based on your GPU environment.
+Please edit `--device-id` based on your GPU environment.
 And make sure the last checkpoint is used for LocalJoint+RRM to construct average checkpoint (if you want to reproduce our results).
 ```sh
 bash train_localjoint_rrm.sh
 ```